praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

             }
         }
 ```
-## Stage: 11 Commit and Push Changes to k8s manifest repo
+## Stage: 11 Commit and Push Changes to the k8s manifest repo
 1. set the global username
-1. set the remote repo url
+1. set the remote repo URL
 1. checkout the branch to feature
-1. stage the chages
+1. stage the changes
 1. commit the changes
-1. push the changes to feature branch
+1. push the changes to the feature branch
 ```sh
 stage('Commit & Push') {
             steps {